TheGloriousGenesis/CS_Learning/AWS Cloud Practitioner/README.md

   - Regions, Availability Zones, Edge Locations

 ### Pricing

+There are 4 different type of pricing commands:
-- On-Demand - Consistent
+- **On-Demand** - Consistent
-- Spot - If available can use it, up to 6 hours.
+- **Spot** - If available can use it, up to 6 hours.
 Any workload that can be spun up when abruptly stopped
-- Reserved - (discount on On-demand, require 1-3 year term commitment)
+- **Reserved** - (discount on On-demand, require 1-3 year term commitment)
-- Compute Saving Plans - (discount on On-Demand for consistent compute usage, require 1-3 year term commitment)
+- **Compute Saving Plans** - (discount on On-Demand for consistent compute usage, require 1-3 year term commitment)

 ### Dedicated computing

 - Dedicated Instance : EC2 instance that runs in a VPC on hardware (taxi)
 - Dedicate Host: Physical server with EC2 instance (personal car)

 ### Elasticity - Auto Scaling

 - Auto Scaling
   - Launch/Tear down server when needed (auto-scaling/ workload increases)
   - Automatically adjusts the number of amazon EC2 instances to match demand